 It’s important that every recovery program offers a supplementary support methodology that helps create a long-lasting community.
-At The Villa Treatment Center, we have created a parallel program that isn’t solely composed of addiction specific 12-step programs, but rather a 12-step modality that offers the same type of connection between all of our clients.
-We do however offer AA, NA, Buddhist and meetings spiritual in nature for those who wish to participate and feel comfortable in these groups.
+At The Villa Treatment Center, we have created a parallel program that isn’t solely composed of addiction-specific 12-step programs, but rather a 12-step modality that offers the same type of connection between all of our clients.
+We do however offer AA, NA, Buddhist, and meetings spiritual in nature for those who wish to participate and feel comfortable in these groups.
 Our general focus with this altered methodology is to strip away religious barriers and to include spirituality in all forms for successful recovery.

 A 12-step modality will provide a base for recovering addicts and alcoholics to begin their journey to a life free of drugs and alcohol.
 This basis of working steps during the recovery process helps offer some insight into accountability for their actions, recognition of the addiction, and compassion for themselves and the people affected.
-Each of our clients will begin to work through a multitude of issues that have lead to the dependency of these mind-altering substances, and a support system–or set of mantras–can help to guide them through it.
+Each of our clients will begin to work through a multitude of issues that have led to the dependency on these mind-altering substances, and a support system–or set of mantras–can help to guide them through it.

 The 12-Steps of Alcoholics Anonymous Overview: